Researchers Fooled a Google AI Into Thinking a Rifle Was a Helicopter - Slashdot

 True for this particular example, yes, but there are plenty of optical illusions that persist even when rotated.

+LOL.
+Thank you.
+Quite amusing.
+No matter how much I looked, I could't see it.
+Even when the other poster mentioned cigar, I could not see it.
+I even noticed the ash end of the cigar and noted that something looked odd about that rock or glob of concrete, but even noticing it was odd and having the other person mention cigar, I STILL COULD NOT SEE IT.
+Now suddenly I cannot unsee it.

-Vandalism will have to be punished harder (Score:2)
+Vandalism will have to be punished harder (Score:1)

 If and when self-driving cars really become a thing, vandalism of street signs will probably have to be elevated to a felony with a mandatory minimums, even if no one gets hurt.
 It'll also have to be something where minors can be charged as adults because they're the ones who probably do the majority of it, and you know there will be teens who'll think it's funny to cause a 10 car pile up.